MGamalE/GitSheet/README.md

 * Working Directory

 	> It is your current local directory that you are working on.
 It's a signle checkout of one version of the project

+	There are types of states in working directory

+	> Tracked files : are files that were in the last snapshot; they can be unmodified, modified, or staged.
+	> Untracked files : are everything else—any files in your working directory that were not in your last snapshot and are not in your staging area.

 * Staging Area